MichalAW7/hoovertron/README.md

 ### Electronics
 The electronic components are mounted on a custom PCB.
 The core components include:
 *   **Microcontroller:** An Arduino Nano Every is used for data acquisition and communication.
 *   **Force Sensor:** An Ohmite FSR01CE Force Sensing Resistor measures the downward pressure exerted by the heel.
+The PCB is designed to accommodate two sensors (PS1 and PS2), but the current implementation uses only one.
-*   **Signal Conditioning:** An MCP6002 Op-Amp is used as a voltage follower to buffer the signal from the sensor before it is read by the Arduino's analog-to-digital converter.
+*   **Signal Conditioning:** The signal from the active sensor is conditioned using an MCP6002 Op-Amp.
+The sensor is configured in a voltage divider circuit with a 180 Ω resistor.
+Three 100 nF capacitors are used to improve signal stability: one across the resistor for filtering and two for power supply decoupling.
+The op-amp is connected as a voltage follower to buffer the signal before it is read by the Arduino's analog-to-digital converter, preventing measurement inaccuracies due to loading effects.
 *   **Power:** The entire device is powered via the USB connection to the PC.

 ## Software